lmagni/Moonlighting/README.md

 A selection of references about moonlighting proteins and the databases used for my analysis

 # Acknowledgements
-Amgen Foundation for the financial support, provided through the Amgen Scholar Programme Prof. Kathryn Lilley (University of Cambridge, Department of Biochemistry) for hosting my project, for the stimulating interaction and for the mentorship.
+- Amgen Foundation: for the financial support, provided through the Amgen Scholar Programme.
+- Prof. Kathryn Lilley (University of Cambridge, Department of Biochemistry): for hosting my project, for the stimulating interaction and for the mentorship.
-Prof. Constance Jeffrey (University of Ohio, MoonProt) for providing the MoonProt 3.0 database and for the interest in my project
+- Prof. Constance Jeffrey (University of Ohio, MoonProt): for providing the MoonProt 3.0 database and for the interest in my project
-Sandra Orchard and Kalpana Panneerselvam (EBI, Intact) for the support with the IntAct database
+- Sandra Orchard and Kalpana Panneerselvam (EBI, Intact): for the support with the IntAct database